gbgbgb8/poofballgame/scratch.md

 ---

-# Emojis Board Game - Instruction Manual and Game Layout
+# PoofBall Board Game - Instruction Manual and Game Layout

 ## Introduction

-The Emojis Board Game is a 2D grid-based game designed for 2 to 4 players.
+The PoofBalls Board Game is a 2D grid-based game designed for 2 to 4 players.
 It uses a variety of emoji tokens to represent players, enemies, and other game elements.
 The game is developed using Phaser.js and consists of multiple levels, with the first being a 20x20 grid.
 The goal is to reach the Princess emoji at the Finish square before the other players.

 ---